smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 ---
 ## Welcoming the erlang web stack: Phoenix and Elixir

 I often get asked on which programming language or framework is my expertise.
 A better question would be what problems am I trying to solve and why was the language/framework used the best choice?
-There's no one size fits all but previous experience taught me using right tool outweighs any reluctance to learn new languages based on personal bias.
+There's no one size fits all and my expertise changes based on the problem I'm solving at the moment.
+Previous experience taught me, though, that using right tool outweighs any reluctance to learn new languages based on personal bias.
+I've seen programmers refuse to try new stacks because of personal bias against that langauge used.
+If you hate javascript you'll never willingly use node.js even if your use case is squarely in node.js's wheelhouse.

 I used Java and JBoss, for instance, in my stint at [Micros](https://www.oracle.com/corporate/acquisitions/micros/index.html) because it was optimal, at the time, in handling high transaction [ETL](https://www.webopedia.com/TERM/E/ETL.html) workloads.
 I used Ruby on Rails in the early days since I got shit done, fast, for small scale web apps without the need for an army of additional developers.
 The rails actual performance didn't matter for a small user base.
 I opted for speed of development.